mikongame/Module-3-Project-2-ML-Fraud-Detection/your-code/README.md

 ## Tools and requirements
-In order to train more models simultaneously, I've been both using Jupyter Notebooks on my own machine and also using default virtual machines with Google Colab.
+In order to train more models simultaneously, we've been both using Jupyter Notebooks on our own machines and also using default virtual machines with Google Colab.

-I have also used the latest Conda  with the last version of the following packages and libraries:
+We have also used the latest Conda with the last version of the following packages and libraries:
 * os
 * pandas
 * numpy